Blinken in Afghanistan to sell Biden troop withdrawal

 “Bringing our troops home does not mean ending our relationship with Afghanistan or our support for the country,” Blinken said.
 “Our support, our engagement and our determination remain.”

-Austin also said that the U.S. military, after withdrawing from Afghanistan, will keep counterterrorism “capabilities” in the region to keep pressure on extremist groups operating within Afghanistan.
+Austin said that the U.S. military, after withdrawing from Afghanistan, will keep counterterrorism “capabilities” in the region to keep pressure on extremist groups operating within Afghanistan.
 Asked for details, he declined to elaborate on where those U.S. forces would be positioned or in what numbers.

-Associated Press Writer Kathy Gannon in Islamabad contributed to this report
+Associated Press Writer Kathy Gannon in Islamabad contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.